Instructor: Avrim Blum (Wean 4107, email@example.com, x8-6452).

-Evaluation and Responsibilities: Grading will be based on 5 or 6 homework assignments, a take-home final, and class participation.
-As part of class participation, students will each give one presentation on a topic chosen in consultation with the instructor.
-Students interested in performing an experimental project based on ideas discussed in class may be able to do so in place of some of the formal requirements.
+Evaluation and Responsibilities: Grading will be based on 5 or 6 homework assignments, a take-home final, class participation, and a class presentation or project.
 Because this course has no TA, students from time to time will also be asked to help with the grading of assignments.

 General structure of the course: We will use roughly 2/3 of the lectures to cover "core" topics in this area, and then will diverge in the remaining 1/3 based on student interest.
-Here is a rough outline of the "core" portion (some bullets will require more than one lecture):
+Here is a rough outline of the "core" portion (some bullets correspond to multiple lectures):

 Text: Kearns and Vazirani, "An introduction to computational learning theory" plus papers and notes for topics not in the book.
 (Roughly half of the topics are in the book)